About the Inn

 The Inn at Schoolhouse Creek is the first historic resort on the Mendocino stretch of the North Coast.
 Its opening coincided with the completion of the ‘Shoreline Highway’ in 1932, now Highway One.

-The workers moved turn-of-the-century mill workers houses onto the property and these are now Rose, Heather, Fuchsia, Cypress, and Water Tower cottages.
+The previous owners moved turn-of-the-century mill workers homes onto the property.
+These are now Rose, Heather, Fuchsia, Cypress, and Water Tower cottages.
 The Garden-edge cottages Thyme and Tansy were also built at this time, in classic 30’s motor court style.

 In the 1980’s, owners Peter Freary and Linda Wilson revitalized the old gardens, uncovered historical features, and incorporated the old Ledford Home into the resort.
 Additions to the Inn continued under Al & Penny Greenwood who opened three new units: Garden Cottage, Captain’s Watch and Whale Watch.
-The opening of the Water Tower in the Fall of 2002 by Steven and Maureen– complete with its own observation deck and private hot tub – brings the property to its current state.
+The last addition to the property was the reopening of the Water Tower Cottage-complete with private hot tub and observation deck-by Steven and Maureen in the Fall of 2002.